vyaas/vyaas.github.io/_posts/2015-12-25-Frustration-with-Fluctuations.md

 title:  "Frustration with Fluctuations"
 ---

+Studying statistical mechanics has always been a source of pleasure for me, but some of its conceptual hurdles have proven to be quite painful.
+I hope to convey this struggle in a series of posts starting with this one.

 The following is a simple, yet radically important point made by [E.T.
 Jaynes](http://bayes.wustl.edu/).
+I hope I haven't butchered any of the nuances.

 When a physical occurrence appears too complicated to understand, we assign to it a probability of happening, based on all the available information we have.
 These probability distributions are, as Jaynes has put it, carriers of information.
 They are epistemological things, i.e. they are founded on what we know.
 For instance, the _expectation value_ of a quantity \\(f\\) relevant to some phenonmenon is given by